lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-3.rst

 Add a chart and select the "Heatmap" plot type.
 Use color (``g_psfMag``-``r_psfMag``) on the x-axis and magnitude (``r_psfMag``) on the y-axis.
 Select 300 bins in X and 200 bins in Y.
-Set the X Min, X Max values to -1, 2, and the Y Min, Y Max values to 16, 26.
+Set the X Min, X Max values to -1, 3, and the Y Min, Y Max values to 16, 26.
 Select "reverse" under "Options" for the y-axis to display brighter magnitudes (i.e., lower numbers) toward the top of the plot.

 **5.5.
-View the plot.**
-It should resemble Figure 5.
+Create a color-color diagram.**
+Open a new plot window by clicking the "Add a chart" button.
+Make another heatmap for the color-color diagram by plotting ``r_psfMag``-``i_psfMag`` vs. ``g_psfMag``-``r_psfMag``.
+Select 200 bins in both X and Y. Set the X Min and Y Min to -1, and X Max and Y Max to 2.
+Place the two figures side-by-side, as in Figure 5.

 .. figure:: images/portal-301-3-5.png
     :name: portal-301-3-5
-    :alt: A plot showing color-color diagram as a heatmap.
+    :alt: Color-magnitude and color-color diagrams of stars in the Fornax dSph field.

-    Figure 5: A color-magnitude diagram of stars in the Fornax dSph field.
+    Figure 5: Color-magnitude and color-color diagrams of stars in the Fornax dSph field.

 6. Exercises for the learner